jkawamoto/roadie/docs/content/README.md

 ```

 ## Initialization
-After installing `roadie`, the following initialization is required in order to
+After installing Roadie, the following initialization is required in order to
 authorize `roadie` to access cloud services.

 ```shell